SAP-samples/btp-terraform-samples/in-development/mission_3774_sap_task_center/README.md

 - Creation of the SAP BTP subaccount
 - Entitlements of services
 - Subscriptions to applications
-- Creation of service instances
+- Creation of service instance
 - Role collection assignments to users

 ## Deploying the resources